ajeetp/AgileSlices/source/mddocs/principles.md

 In traditional approach the progress is measured in phases, for example: requirements phase, design phase, development phase, integration testing phase and deployment phase.
 The customer sees no value until all phases are complete.

 Agile teams deliver early and frequently.
 The progress is measured in terms of work that is **done**.
-The customer received working software from early in the project and in increments that add more value.
+The customer receives working software from early in the project and in increments that add more value.

 #### Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely